sampshah/sampshah.github.io/books/index.md

 title: Books
 permalink: /books/
 ---
 #### Just began reading recently again.
 Will try to catch up.
-Following are some of the recent books I have read, and my thoughts on them
+Following are some of the recent books I have read, and my thoughts on them.

 **How to Win Friends and Influence People** - by Dale Carnegie
 One of the best and most recommended books for a reason.
 The kind of self-help book that gives too many examples to redundantly prove an idea so that it sticks to mind.
 It helps you change your perspective, and re-think about how you interact with people.
 It is useful only if you start acting on it, implement the ideas, and actually try enough to make it a habit.